genesiscommunitysuccess/docs/docs/web-ui-reference/design-systems/tokens/typography.md

 ---
-id: typography-tokens
+id: typography
-title: Typography tokens
+title: Typography Tokens
-sidebar_position: 50
+sidebar_position: 20
+sidebar_label: Typography
 hide_table_of_contents: true
 ---

 ## Configuration

-You can adjust any of the defaults in the `_config` folder of your design system.
+You can adjust any of the defaults in the `src/_config` folder of your design system.

 ## Body font